Aashmeet/ServerlessData_Analytics/README.md

     What we see is the Run time and Data scanned numbers for Amazon Athena to **query and scan the parquet data**.

-18. Under Database, you should see the earlier made database **nycitytaxianalysis-reinv17** which was created in a previous section.
+18. Under Database, you should see the earlier made database **nycitytaxianalysis-username** which was created in a previous section.
 Select this database and you should see under Tables **reinv17_yellow**.

 19. In the query editor on the right, type